Odeon Camden Town

 The Gaumont Palace, Regents Park was renamed Gaumont Camden Town (dropping the Palace name and advertising itself in its actual location in Camden Town) very soon after opening.
 In 1961 it hosted a Top Rank Bingo Club on Sunday afternoons.
 It became an Odeon in 1964 ahead of alterations which created a Top Rank Bingo Club in the former stalls which had its own separate entrance on the side road.
 A new 1,198 seat cinema in the circle opened in 1968.

 In early-September 2023 it was announced that the Mecca Bingo Club in the former stalls would be closing.
-Proposals have been made to convert the space into an immersive live theatre and/or a home for the Secret Cinema.
+Proposals were made to convert the space into an immersive live theatre space and a home for the Secret Cinema.
+The Mecca Bingo Club was closed on 17th November 2024 in preparation to become Secret Cinema.

 Contributed by Ian Grundy